Yoga for Beginners

 Pranayama is a powerful breathing practice that effectively regulates Prana, a vital life force.
 In Sanskrit, pranayama refers to the practice of controlling the flow of excessive breathing.

-Prana is the vital force, and pranayam expands our pranic level.
+Prana is the vital force, and pranayama expands our pranic level.
 Pranayama is practised to regulate and broaden the pranic flow.

 There are various types of pranayama and yoga suitable for beginners, and they should be learned from an experienced yoga teacher.

-In simple words, pranayama is related to breathing exercises.
-In this practice, a practitioner learns how to formulate or use Prana properly.
+In simple terms, pranayama is a form of breathing exercise.
+In this practice, a practitioner learns to properly formulate or use Prana.

 There are mainly these pranayama practices which are in use: –